|

 Cast stone was increasingly used for structural applications and larger panels with complex reinforcements.
 And post modernist architects use classical cast stone detailing to relate to an existing context such as brickwork with string courses, pediments, gables and cornices.
 The material is widely used by house builders to add value to their schemes.

 In the 1990s much research relating to artificial stone was undertaken by the University of Dundee, the potential importance of this being recognised by Building Design in 1990: ‘The Dundee programme may well lead to concrete as architectural cast stone being reinstated as a high quality 21st century building material.’[12]
-The Dundee programme culminated in a joint research programme by the University of Dundee and the UK Cast Stone Association (UKCSA), making a number of interesting conclusions relating to artificial stone when compared to natural stone, in effect stating that both materials are generally comparable: ‘ All Cast Stone products, and particularly when waterproofed, were found to be highly resistant to carbonation.
+The Dundee programme culminated in a joint research project into cast stone by the University of Dundee and the UK Cast Stone Association (UKCSA), making a number of interesting conclusions relating to artificial stone when compared to natural stone, in effect stating that both materials are generally comparable: ‘ All Cast Stone products, and particularly when waterproofed, were found to be highly resistant to carbonation.
 Efflorescence did not occur in any of the test samples and weathering in Cast Stone was similar to that in control natural stone.
-The data also suggests that dry-cast, Cast Stone is no less vulnerable to frost attack than natural stone.’[13]
+The data also suggests that dry-cast, Cast Stone is no more vulnerable to frost attack than natural stone.’[13]

 ‘Unfortunately for contemporary advocates of artificial stone, whilst poor artificial stone is rightly vilified, good artificial stone so quickly takes on the appearance of natural stone that it is often mistaken for, and assumed to be, natural stone and so is not given the acclaim it deserves.’[14]